Kinshasa, République démocratique du Congo

 Graduated in Social Communications (IHECS, Brussels) and in Documentary Photography & Digital Storytelling (UPVD, Perpignan), Caroline developed her passion for photography as her preferred medium of expression.
-Her predilection goes to social themes strongly rooted in « human » and the sharing of experiences (as a participant-observer).
+Her predilection goes to societal themes strongly rooted in « human » and the sharing of experiences.

 In 2002, she fell in love with Congo at a photo contest organized by Nescafé to travel to any country in the world.
 Since then, she has produced numerous articles published in the Belgian and European press: Le Point, Jeune Afrique, Paris Match. be, Le Soir, La Libre Belgique, Le Vif l’Express, Knack magazine, NRC Handelsblad, Métro, la Dernière Heure, Imagine, L'Echo…